improves mother and child care in Afrika

-Mount Meru Foundation is located at Herwijnenstraat 31, 5045 GP Tilburg.
+The Mount Meru Foundation is located at Herwijnenstraat 31, 5045 GP Tilburg.

-2. Method of raising funds
+2. Method of fundraising

-3. Management of the assets
+3. anagement of assets

-Mount Meru Foundation has a board that is responsible for the management of the assets.
+The Mount Meru Foundation has a board that is responsible for the management of the assets.

-Chairman: Margriet van der Weel,
+Chairman: Margriet van der Weel till august 2022

 Treasurer: Annalied Poelstra